tmastrom/EikonalBasedRegionGrowing/README.md

 ## dmc_to_png.m
 Iterates through all files in current directory.
 Program will read .dmc files and write them to .png format

+## contrast_enhance.m
+Performs a variety of contrast enhancement techniques on an input image, I. The original and enhanced images are displayed with their corresponding histogram.